Joseph-tsai415/Msc-All-Terrain-Robot/README.md

 # Msc-All-Terrain-Robot
+This project is to desgin decision making layer for a all-terrain robot.

 # What is this?
+In embedded computer vision field, a guidance system for all-terrain robot is very crucial.
+This project aims to design a computer vision based guidance system with the opensource software and hardware.
+The purpose for this guidance system is to satisfy the teaching requirements used in the ELEC2209 course at Southampton University.
+The developed guidance system has the advantageous features of low-cost and robustness under different environments.
+The guidance system is designed as the upper layer compute unit in the robot system.
+The expected three outputs from the guidance system are: The GPIO controller pin output, UART Serial communication I/O and the wireless access point interface.
+To validate the guidance system design, several experiments are conducted under various lighting conditions.
 This is a Python code collection of robotics algorithms, especially for autonomous navigation.

 Features: